michelepatella/mmeletricarservice.it/README.md

 ### 🔐 Secrets & Variables

-Manage all sensitive configuration and environment settings of the application safely.
+To manage all sensitive configuration and environment settings of the application safely.

 <strong>📝 Local .env File</strong>
 _Used in development and ignored by version control._